trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Buffer overflow attacks are made possible by writing data to a buffer and exceeding that buffers’ boundary and overwriting memory fragments of a process.
-To prevent this in Nginx we can set buffer size limitations for all clients.
+To prevent this in NGINX we can set buffer size limitations for all clients.

 ###### Example